 We aim to deliver top quality products by using the best ingredients available.
 Our standard is very high and we constantly strive to deliver the best products and service to our customers.

 We care about our planet and the decisions we make reflect that.
 We source our ingredients from local and/or organic suppliers as much as possible.
-We try to reduce, recycle and compost our waste.
+We try to reduce our use of packaging and resources as much as possible, and recycle and compost our waste.
 Sustainability for us also means that we offer wholesome products that make us feel good and doesn’t cost our health.

 We want to contribute to happier and healthier communities by providing a great environment to work in (taking care of our employees and making sure they get rewarded for their hard work) and by encouraging the use of active transport.
-We help the people in need by making donations to a local charity and distributing our unsold bread among the community.
+We try to help the people in need by distributing our unsold bread among the community.